-006.01 40 CFR Part 51 Appendix Las of July 1, 2023, except for the preamble contained therein, is hereby adopted and incorporated by reference.
+006.01 40 CFR Part 51 Appendix L, except for the preamble contained therein, is hereby adopted and incorporated by reference.

 006.02 Whenever the Director finds that an emergency exists requiring immediate action to protect the public health and welfare, the Director will issue an announcement to the general public.